Unmanaged anxiety can put your body in a constant state of stress, and high blood pressure, or hypertension, can be one result.

 If you want to talk with a mental health professional about anxiety, you can also ask your doctor for a mental health referral.
 Together with your health care professional, it’s possible to find the best care plan for you.

-DRK Beauty is a mental health and wellness platform that’s a home for Women of Color to discover, experience, and build their unique well-being journey.
-Their community can access a broad range of affordable resources (live group sessions, curated content, paid-for courses, etc.) from culturally responsive therapists, faith-based teachers, and practitioners of various spiritual, healing, and occupational modalities.
-They also offer free therapy to Women of Color through their nonprofit initiative DRK Beauty Healing.
-They believe their holistic approach to healing will ultimately empower the global to forge a unique path to wellness.
+DRK Beauty Healing is a mental health and wellness company for Black, Latinx, Indigenous, South Asian, East Asian, and all women and nonbinary People of Color to discover, experience, and create their unique well-being journey.
+They offer free therapy through their nonprofit initiative, one of America’s leading free mental health resources.
+They also provide access to a broad range of affordable resources (e.g., support group sessions) from culturally responsive therapists, faith-based teachers, and practitioners of various spiritual, healing, and occupational modalities.
+DRK Beauty Healing believes its holistic approach to healing will ultimately empower People of Color across the globe to forge their unique path to wellness.